Kolot86/My-guides/Basic_security_guide/Basic_security_guide.md

 mkdir -p ~/.ssh
 ```

 Now, you can create or modify the authorized_keys file within this directory.

-You can add the contents of your id_rsa.pub file to the end of the authorized_keys file, creating it if necessary, using this command:
+You can add the contents of your id_rsa.pub file, in the authorized_keys file and create it if necessary using this command:

 ```bash
 echo output_of_id_rsa.pub_goes_here >> ~/.ssh/authorized_keys